photoprism/photoprism-vision/README.md

 #### `/api/v1/vision/caption`

-This is the default endpoint of the API.
-An image url should be passed in with the key "url" or "images" that contains array of base64 encoded images, and optionally a "model" and/or "id" value can be passed in.
+This is the default endpoint of the captioning API.
+An image url should be passed in with the key "url" or "images" that contains array of base64 encoded images, "model" used for inherence and optionally and/or "id" value can be passed in.
 The "model" key allows the user to specify which of the three models they would like to use.
-If no model is given, the application will default to using the kosmos-2 model.
+If no model is given, the application will default to configured model.

+#### `/api/v1/vision/labels`

+This is the default endpoint of the labels API.
+An image url should be passed in with the key "url" or "images" that contains array of base64 encoded images, "model" used for inherence and optionally and/or "id" value can be passed in.
+The "model" key allows the user to specify which of the three models they would like to use.
+If no model is given, the application will default to configured model.

+#### `/api/v1/vision/nsfw`

+This is the default endpoint of the nsfw API.
+An image url should be passed in with the key "url" or "images" that contains array of base64 encoded images, "model" used for inherence and optionally and/or "id" value can be passed in.
+The "model" key allows the user to specify which of the three models they would like to use.
+If no model is given, the application will default to configured model.

-#### `/api/v1/vision/caption/<model_name>`
+#### `/api/v1/vision/caption/<model_name>/<model_version>`

 This is the endpoint for a generation of captions.
 For detailed output see `ApiResponse` and `Caption` classes in api.py

-#### `/api/v1/vision/labels/<model_name>`
+#### `/api/v1/vision/labels/<model_name>/<model_version>`

 This is the endpoint for a generation of labels.
 For detailed output see `ApiResponse` and `Labels` classes in api.py

-#### `/api/v1/vision/nsfw/<model_name>`
+#### `/api/v1/vision/nsfw/<model_name>/<model_version>`

 This is the endpoint for a generation of labels.
 For detailed output see `ApiResponse` and `NSFW` classes in api.py